Exporting Multiple QGIS Layouts to PDF Programmatically

 settings.forceVectorOutput = True

-result, error = exporter.exportToPdf(pdf_path, settings)
+result = exporter.exportToPdf(pdf_path, settings)

 if result == QgsLayoutExporter.Success: